openstack/ironic-specs/priorities/xena-themes.rst

-Ultimately having support for integration helps ensure a greater level of operational security by helping operators identify and isolate machines which have had malicious actions taken on them and also potentialy help increase the level of security of the deployment process by helping identify if a malicious actor has attempted to modify a running ramdisk's contents.
+Ultimately having support for integration helps ensure a greater level of operational security by helping operators identify and isolate machines which have had malicious actions taken on them and also potentially help increase the level of security of the deployment process by helping identify if a malicious actor has attempted to modify a running ramdisk's contents.